 Often, several different organisations will be involved in developing and deploying AI systems which process personal data.

-The GDPR recognises that not all organisations involved in the processing will have the same degree of control or responsibility.
-It is important to be able to identify who is acting as a controller, a joint controller or a processor so you understand which GDPR obligations apply to which organisation.
+The UK GDPR recognises that not all organisations involved in the processing will have the same degree of control or responsibility.
+It is important to be able to identify who is acting as a controller, a joint controller or a processor so you understand which UK GDPR obligations apply to which organisation.

 How do we determine whether we are a controller or a processor?